vinland-technology/flict-obsolete/doc/manual.md

-# FOSS License Checker User's Guide
+# FOSS License Compatibility Tool User's Guide

 # Introduction

-FOSS License Checker is an Free and Open Source Software compliance tool aimed at detecting license violations either with or without a policy.
+FOSS License Compatibility Tool is an Free and Open Source Software compliance tool aimed at detecting license violations either with or without a policy.
 It assumes every component has a known license expression.

-FOSS License Checker can also conclude outbound licenses for your component.
+FOSS License Compatibility Tool can also conclude outbound licenses for your component.

-# Invoking FOSS License Checker
+# Invoking FOSS License Compatibility Tool

 ```
-foss-license-checker.sh [OPTIONS]
+flict [OPTIONS]
 ```

 ## Options

 ### ```--compatibility-file, -cf [FILE]```

 Which compatibility graph to use.
-Default file is ```share/licenses/connections/foss-license-checker.json``` as found in the installtion directory.
+Default file is ```share/licenses/connections/compatibilities.json``` as found in the installtion directory.

 ### ```--component-file, -c [FILE]```